ddl-wasanthag/domino-react-app/README.md

 - If you are running the CICD automation outside of a Domino, you will need to set the environment variable DOMINO_USER_API_KEY
 - Create a Domino compute environment with NPM.
 The following is an example config to add to your Domino compute environments Dockerfile instructions

-- Deploy the Domino model API endpoint with the instructions in the endpoint folder.
--
-- Set MODEL_API_URL(Ex: https://<your domino url>:443/models/6608b3be91229570a972aa95/latest/model and MODEL_API_TOKEN
--
 ```
 # install Node
 RUN curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.2/install.sh | bash && \. "$HOME/.nvm/nvm.sh" && nvm install 22 && nvm use 22
 ```

+- Deploy the Domino model API endpoint with the instructions in the endpoint folder.

+- Set MODEL_API_URL(Ex: https://<your domino url>:443/models/6608b3be91229570a972aa95/latest/model and MODEL_API_TOKEN

+### Github configuration

+The CI/CD automation in this repository is based on GitHub Actions.
+Therefore, all the Domino project/App parameters, as well as secrets to clone github repository and connect to Domino via API, must be defined as GitHub variables and secrets.
+Github Variables- APP_NAME

+Ex: Housing_predictions

+- DOMINO_URL

+ex: cloud-cx.domino.tech

+- DOMINO_USERNAME

+ex: wasantha_gamage

+- ENVIRONMENT_ID

+ex: 68c09e16ff02ad64bfb459d3

+- GIT_PROVIDER_NAME

+ex: github_creds_001

+- HARDWARE_TIER_ID

+ex: Small

+- PROJECT_NAME

+ex: app_cicd_project01

+- REPO_NAME

+ex: Domino_React_App01

+- REPO_URI
+Github Secrets
+- DOMINO_USER_API_KEY

+- GH_PAT

+- MODEL_API_TOKEN

+- MODEL_API_URL

 ## App Preview
 This is the process to develop and preview your application inside a Domino workspace.
 The example code used in this example is in the my-vite-app/src directory inside the repository.
-Make sure to update the .gitignore file to filter unnecessary files into the git repository.
+Make sure to update the .gitignore file to filter unnecessary files from being checked into the git repository.

 - Create a Vite project

 ```